samtools/hts-specs/refget.md

 ## Alternative Checksum Algorithms

-Refget implementations MUST support the `MD5` identifier space and SHOULD support `ga4gh`.
+Refget implementations MUST support the `MD5` identifier space and SHOULD support the `ga4gh` identifier.
 Non-standard identifiers are allowed but they MUST conform to the following requirements:

 1. Non-standard identifiers must be based on an algorithm, which uses normalised sequence content as input
 2. The algorithm used SHOULD be a hash function